-To understand the printing process I turned back the wheel of the ink ribon cartridge, this is how the film looks for the three colours Cyan, Magenta and Yellow:
+To understand the printing process, I turned back the wheel of the ink ribbon cartridge.
+This is how the film looks for the three colours cyan, magenta and yellow:

 The normal paper can be printed on both sides.
 This doesn’t apply to the sticker paper (obviously), so it has directions on how to feed it into the printer:

-It seems that the quality is getting worse and worst, just have a look at this LaserDisc print (can you guess the movie?):
+It seems that the quality is getting worse and worse.
+Just have a look at this LaserDisc print (can you guess the movie?):

-The cleaning manual recommends to clean the printing head and the areas next to the rubbber drum:
+The cleaning manual recommends cleaning the printing head and the areas next to the rubber drum:

-The swab contains 99% isopropyl alcohol, so I’m not going to tear it open and use my own supply instead to clean the areas indicated:
+The swab contains 99% isopropyl alcohol, so I’m not going to tear it open.
+I used my own supply instead, to clean the indicated areas: